AdaCore/spark2014/docs/ug/gnatprove.rst

 Where ``check-kind`` can be deduced from the message associated to the failing condition reported by |GNATprove|:

+..
+UPDATES TO THIS TABLE SHOULD ALSO BE REFLECTED IN THE TABLE UNDER SECTION
+..
+"GNATprove Messages"

 .. csv-table::
    :header: "Warning", "Check kind"
    :widths: 2, 1